Spiller, defense lead No. 5 Texas A&M to 20-7 win over LSU

+COLLEGE STATION, Texas (AP) — On a night when its offense struggled, No. 5 Texas A&M got a scoring boost from its defense.

-COLLEGE STATION, Texas (AP) — Isaiah Spiller ran for 141 yards and a touchdown and Buddy Johnson returned an interception for a score in No. 5 Texas A&M’s 20-7 victory over LSU on Saturday night.
+Isaiah Spiller ran for 141 yards and a touchdown and Buddy Johnson returned an interception for a score in Texas A&M’s 20-7 victory over LSU on Saturday.

+The Aggies led by 13 at halftime and got their only points after the break on the 15-yard return by Johnson, a linebacker.

+“Once I caught the ball there wasn’t no other answer besides a touchdown,” Johnson said.

 Texas A&M (6-1, No. 5 CFP) extended its winning streak to five games in its first contest since Nov.
 7 after the team couldn’t play the last two weeks because of a coronavirus outbreak.